Cad5z5/The-Simple-Character-Card-Editor/README.md

-# Chargen-the-character-generator
+# Chargen-the-character-Editor
-Chargen the character generator generates character cards in .json format or .PNG files
+Using Chargen the character card editor you can write you own character card in .json format or as PNG file.

 Welcome to chargen v4 the character generator.